Andrew Colvile: Career

 Andrew remained in Europe, inherited his father's estates and set up as a sugar broker (Wedderburn and Company).
 When his brother-in-law began buying into the Hudson's Bay Company, Andrew followed suit.
-By 1810, he was on the HBC board and worked to rationalize the company's administration.
-In 1820, he was largely responsible for sending out Sir George Simpson to take charge of HBC affairs in Canada.
-During Simpson's long administration (1821–1860) the two worked closely together, one in London business circles and the other in the wilds of Canada.
+By 1810, he was on the HBC board, and worked to rationalize the company's administration.
+In 1820, he was largely responsible for sending out Sir George Simpson to take charge of HBC affairs in North America.
+During Simpson's long administration (1821–1860) the two worked closely together, one in London business circles and the other in the wilds of Rupert’s Land, which eventually became western Canada.

+After the Slavery Abolition Act of 1833, Andrew was one of the first plantation owners to develop indentured labour schemes to take workers from India to the British Caribbean.
+In January 1838, the wooden sailing ship Whitby left Calcutta carrying 246 workers for Colvile and Davidson's, Barkly & Company.
+The ship arrived in British Guiana in May 1838.
+Workers were assigned to different estates for five years.
+Andrew brought 78 men, two women and two girls from Calcutta to work on his Bellevue planation under an indenture of 5 years.
+Within a year of arriving at Colvile's Bellevue plantation, one of the children had reportedly died after being raped, and 12 of the men were dead (15 men died according to other reports).

+In 1839, the British Emancipator and John Scoble (of the Anti-Slavery Society) reported cases of sickness and abuse at Colvile's Bellevue estate.
+Workers were reported to have been poorly treated, and the case became an example for abolitionists and humanitarians who argued that the indenture system was little better than slavery.
+In self-defence, Colvile reported that most of the coolies who died at Bellevue were elderly men.

+These reports later led to official investigations.
+Critics of indentured labor including Joseph Sturge and the Society of Friends also argued that it was a revival of slavery and unfair to freed Black workers.
+This led to petitions and a debate in Parliament, and although repeal efforts failed, the British government suspended Indian emigration in 1838 for investigation, resuming it six years later under tighter oversight.

+Though 1838 accounts still describe the estate as his, Bellevue was not listed in his will among properties still held by Colvile at his death.

 Marriages and children

 His first wife was Elizabeth Susannah, daughter of John Wedderburn of Clapham, but she died in 1803, only a year after their marriage.
 They had no children, but he inherited the Wedderburn estate in Jamaica.

 In 1806, he married the Hon.
 Mary Louisa Eden (1788–1858), fifth daughter of William Eden, 1st Baron Auckland, and was thus connected to an influential family of politicians and diplomats.
 The couple had four sons and 12 daughters: